denten-books/plain-text/2-device.md

 Viewed in the context of technological development, the emergence of technique as a critical category illustrates the broader concerns of the machine age.
-The notion of *technology* itself does not fully find its place in the critical literature until the 1950-1970s, judging by the rash of titles like Martin Heidegger's *Die Frage nach der Technik* (1954), Jacques Ellul's *La technique ou l'enjeu du siècle* (1954), Lynn White's *Medieval Technology and Social Change* (1966), and Viktor Fekiss's *The Technological Man* (1969), which appeared in the period.
-Calling for the institution of a new field in 1959, the editors of the inaugural issue of the journal *Technology and Culture* would write about the "neglect of study of technology" amidst a body of extant work that has "scarcely constituted" a systematic scholarly discipline [@kranzberg_at_1959]. "*Technology* is a word whose time has come," Langdon Winner would still write in 1978 in his influential *Autonomous Technology* [@winner_autonomous_1978, 4].
+The notion of technology itself does not fully find its place in the critical literature until the 1950-1970s, judging by the rash of titles like Martin Heidegger's *Die Frage nach der Technik* (1954), Jacques Ellul's *La technique ou l'enjeu du siècle* (1954), Lynn White's *Medieval Technology and Social Change* (1966), and Viktor Fekiss's *The Technological Man* (1969).
+Calling for the institution of a new field in 1959, the editors of the inaugural issue of the journal *Technology and Culture* would write about the "neglect of study of technology" amidst a body of extant work that has "scarcely constituted" a systematic scholarly discipline [@kranzberg_at_1959].
+"*Technology* is a word whose time has come," Langdon Winner would still write in 1978 in his influential *Autonomous Technology* [@winner_autonomous_1978, 4].

 !["Technology" and "technique," the relative frequency of occurrence in the Google Books ngram corpus